SnowflurrySDK/Snowflurry.jl/docs/src/tutorials/anyon_qpu.md

 q[2]:──────────Z_90────────────────────X_90────Z_90────Z────Z_90────X_90────Z_90──
 ```

-The final circuit `c_final` is now ready to be submitted to the QPU:
+The final circuit `c_transpiled` is now ready to be submitted to the QPU:

 ```julia
 shot_count = 200